Best Blenders in 2022

 Power - This all reliant on the motor.
 The more powerful the motor, the more food it can blend at a time, and the less hot it will get (more on heat and destroying nutrients later).

 Blade - Titanium or steel, your blades are the heart of the blender, along with the motor.
 They need to stand up to whatever you throw in.
 Be sure to check warranty information on the blades, or at the very least, learn where you can purchase a replacement if necessary.

 Ease of use - Ever seen those blenders with way too much going on?
 We like to keep it simple.
 If it’s easy to use and easy to clean, it’s already a step up from most of the blenders on the market.
 More complexity does not immediately make a better product.

 Cleaning - The most difficult part is almost always cleaning beneath the blade, but the ease of cleaning also comes into play with how many detachable components it has, and if the physical exterior design snags a lot of mess.

-Noise Level - We’re going to discuss some items you can make in a little bit, but one of those (spoiler alert) are quick and easy breakfasts.
+Noise level - We’re going to discuss some items you can make in a little bit, but one of those (spoiler alert) is quick and easy breakfasts.
 However, if you’re in an apartment, or you have a sleeping spouse/children and you leave the house at 5:00 AM, a high noise level is going to be a major inconvenience.